natalieagus/50005/docs/NS/05-network-security-app.md

 {:.note-title}
 > Playback vs replay attack
 >
 > Both replay attacks and eavesdropping attacks involve <span class="orange-bold">intercepting</span> network communication.
+>
-Replay attacks involve intercepting and later re-transmitting captured network data to impersonate a legitimate user, while eavesdropping attacks involve passive interception of communication to extract sensitive information without altering it.
-Replay attacks aim to deceive the target system by replaying captured data, whereas eavesdropping attacks focus on listening in on communication to <span class="orange-bold">extract confidential</span> information.
+> Replay attacks involve **intercepting** and later re-**transmitting** captured network data to impersonate a legitimate user, while eavesdropping attacks involve <span class="orange-bold">passive</span> interception of communication to extract sensitive information without altering it.
+>
+> Replay attacks aim to **deceive** the target system by replaying captured data, whereas eavesdropping attacks focus on **listening** in on communication to <span class="orange-bold">extract confidential</span> information.

 Therefore in Case 4:
 * Authentication is **not present** (due to replay/playback attack)
-* Integrity is **present**: we know that A wrote the message at some point in time because only A has the symmetric key, just that it might **not*** be right now (not live)
+* Integrity is **present**: we know that A wrote the message at some point in time because only A has the symmetric key, just that it might **not** be right now (not live)
 * Confidentiality is **present**: T cannot decipher the message, only replay it

+{:.error-title}
+> Message Integrity w/o Authentication?
+>
+> Even if the message integrity is intact (in the case of replay attack), without authentication (signing of the message), there's *no way* to verify the <span class="orange-bold">timeliness</span> or origin of the message (origin != author).
+The **significance** of message integrity without authentication does depend on the **context of the message**.
+An attacker can replay an old message, and while its content has not been altered (thus maintaining integrity), it could still cause **undesirable** effects because the recepient cannot distinguish it from a legitimate, authenticated message from the author.
+>
+> For <span class="orange-bold">critical</span> actions publication of software update, ensuring both integrity <span class="orange-bold">and</span> authentication is essential to prevent that the software being installed indeed is published from reputable source (and not some malicious software).
+>
+> However, integrity without authentication for <span class="orange-bold">non-critical</span> message like **weather update** might be sufficient as the information is used for general awareness rather than critical decision making.

+{:.error-title}
+> Message Integrity *with* Authentication but *without* Liveness?
+>
+> In some scenarios that require **immediate** critical decision making, **liveness** is also an important requirement on top of **both** message integrity and authentication.
+For <span class="orange-bold">time-sensitive critical actions</span> like transferring money and a live-voting system, ensuring integrity, authentication, **and** liveness is **essential** to prevent replay attacks and unauthorized duplicated actions.
+>
+> It should be clear that the above examples of time-sensitive, critical decision-making scenarios (bank transfer, voting system) are *different* from the **software update** and **weather update** scenarios aforementioned.

 # Case 5: Signed message + Signed Nonce

 {:.important}
 In this scenario, Asymmetric Key Cryptography is used.
 Assume that confidentiality is **not** a requiremement (not critical)

 Case 4's issue is that it is susceptible to replay attack.
-To tackle this issue, B **wants** to authenticate A and ensure the **liveliness** of A. That is, if A sends the message "Transfer me $5000", B wants to make sure that it is indeed coming from A *right now*.
+To tackle this issue, B **wants** to authenticate A and ensure the **liveness** of A. That is, if A sends the message "Transfer me $5000", B wants to make sure that it is indeed coming from A *right now*.

 {:.info-title}
 > Nonce